LucaBonfiglioli/nnviz/README.md

 - `show_node_arguments`: bool - Whether to show the arguments for each node.
 Default is True.
 - `show_node_source`: bool - Whether to show the source of each node.
 Default is True.
 - `show_clusters`: bool - Whether to show the clusters as gray subgraphs.
 Default is True.

-# Why NNViz

-Do you want to visualize a torch.nn.Module in a comprehensible way?
-Here are some options for you:

-## Netron

-[Netron](https://github.com/lutzroeder/netron) is a web-based viewer for neural network, deep learning and machine learning models.
-It supports `ONNX`, `Keras`, `CoreML`, `Caffe`, `Caffe2`, `MXNet`, `Darknet`, `TensorFlow`, `PyTorch`, `TorchScript`, `CoreML` and `PaddlePaddle` models.

-Cool huh?
-No. It sucks ass:

-- You have to compile your models to ONNX runtime - which can be a pain in the ass and 90% of the times requires you to apply changes to your code.
-- Try to visualize a simple resnet18.
-You will get an endless clusterfuck of incomprehensible nodes that cannot be collapsed or reduced in any way.
-This is not useful.

-## Torchviz

-[Torchviz](https://github.com/szagoruyko/pytorchviz) is really just a toy project that just displays the backpropagation graph:

-- Module hierarchy is not tracked/displayed.
-- Cannot collapse nodes.
-- Limited to differentiable models.

-## Torchview

-[Torchview](https://github.com/mert-kurttutan/torchview) seems pretty cool.
-I did not know of its existence when I started developing nnviz, and in fact was developed in the same period.

-Well, they do pretty much everything that nnviz does, take a look at their style, and come back here. :D